Close

 Dr. Arti Sharma (Paediatrician)

-Any observation of a skin colour change in infants can cause parents to worry excessively about it.
-Newborn babies are highly susceptible to the smallest changes around them, and their bodies can exhibit numerous signs as a result of it.
-It is important to note what causes skin discolouration and if there is any medical intervention required to correct it.
+Unsurprisingly, observing an infant’s skin colour change can cause parents to worry excessively.
+Newborn babies have highly sensitive skin, making them susceptible to the slightest changes around them.
+As a result, their bodies can exhibit numerous glaring signs.
+It is important to note what causes skin discolouration in newborns and whether medical intervention is required to correct it.

 What Causes Skin Discolouration in Infants?

-To figure out whether your child has baby eczema skin discolouration or anything else of a similar kind, it is essential to know the various causes that can cause skin discolouration to occur.
-Some of these are condition-based while others might tend to be present right from the child’s birth.
+To determine whether your child has infant eczema skin discolouration or anything else similar, it is essential to know the various causes that can cause baby skin discolouration.
+Some of these are condition-based, while others might tend to be present right from the child’s birth.

 1. Strawberry Nevus

-As sweet as the name might sound, the actual condition can be quite shocking to most parents.
-In some babies, the blood vessels collect together tightly in a particular area and cause red coloured patches to emerge in that region.
-This is no different from a birthmark and is usually spotted in babies, right after birth.
-These are entirely harmless and might fade away, or grow darker with time.
+As sweet as the name sounds, the condition can shock most parents.
+In some babies, the blood vessels collect together tightly in a particular area and cause red-coloured patches to emerge in that region.
+This is no different from a birthmark and is usually spotted in babies right after birth.
+These are entirely harmless and might fade away or grow darker with time (1).

 Symptoms